gl-inet/docs3.x/docs/tutorials/wireguard_client.md

         <strong>Register an account with StarVPN</strong>
       </p>
       <p>
-        Head on over to our <a href="https://www.starvpn.com/#pricing">pricing plan</a> options and choose a VPN plan that suits your needs.&nbsp; &nbsp;You can register on checkout or directly<a href="https://www.starvpn.com/dashboard/register.php"> here.</a>
+        Head on over to their <a href="https://www.starvpn.com/#pricing">pricing plan</a> options and choose a VPN plan that suits your needs.
+You can register on checkout or directly<a href="https://www.starvpn.com/dashboard/register.php"> here.</a>
       </p>
     </li>
     <li>